• Skip to primary navigation

 If you’re spending a night in Palm Beach, you can easily add a trip to Patonga to your itinerary.

-Situated on the central coast, and just a short 45-minute ferry trip from Palm Beach wharf, it makes for a great day where you can spend time on the beach or head to The Boathouse Hotel for delicious food, ocean views and Aperol Spritz!
+Situated on the central coast and just a short 45-minute ferry trip from Palm Beach wharf, it makes for a great day trip.
+You can spend time on the beach or head to The Boathouse Hotel for delicious food, ocean views, and Aperol Spritz!

 You can find the Palm Beach ferry schedule here.